DoanDac-Grik/assigning-task-nestjs-api/README.md

 ## Running the app

-Before running app, ensure that Redis is running
+Before running app, ensure that Redis is running and .env is setted properly

 ```bash
 # development